mcgizzle/Distributed-File-System/README.md

 #### Api
 The project was built with [Servant]().
 This is a fantastic tool for building type-safe Api's and I cannot recommend it enough.
 I have refactored out the code for each of the servers _Api's_ into an [Api Package]() (which in itself is a Stack project).
 This allows the _Api_ to be imported as a package from a GitHub repository and ensure a common _Api_ accross all of the servers.
 The servers pull in the Api's from a certain commit, so therefore changes to the _Api_ can be made and tested without affecting the current running of the system.
 This allows the servers to easily interact with eachothers endpoints.

-The *Api* package provides simple Haskell interface for interacting with the system.
+Most importantly, the *Api* package provides simple Haskell interface for interacting with the system.

 #### Database
 I chose to use [PostgreSQL]() with [Persistent]() for my data store.
 These two tools used togther create a very simple and reliable way to manage and maintain databases.
 The migrations are taken care behind the scenes and PostgreSQL ensures that all my [ACID]() requirements were satisfied.